CerebralBlue/shopify-webhook-handler/README.md

 Modify the `headers` dictionary in `forward_to_maistro` function in `lambda/app.py`.

+### Change region

+Update the `MaistroInstanceUrl` parameter during deployment to point to a different NeuralSeek region.

 ## Support

 For issues related to:
 - **AWS SAM/Lambda**: Check [AWS SAM documentation](https://docs.aws.amazon.com/serverless-application-model/)
 - **Shopify Webhooks**: Check [Shopify webhook documentation](https://shopify.dev/docs/api/admin-rest/latest/resources/webhook)
 - **Maistro API**: Contact NeuralSeek support

+---

 This code was generated or assisted by AI (Claude).
 The author(s) make no claim of originality and provide it as-is, with no warranty or guarantees of correctness, fitness for purpose, or ownership.